 Cast from Hit Points: Her Mind Charge super chops her health down to the point of awakening, but she will slowly regenerate her health back if not hit.
-Due do her role as a Glass Cannon and her ability to heal large chunks of her health with Diarahan, this doesn't mean much.
+It will also refill her SP based on the amount of health sacrificed in this way.
+Due to her role as a Glass Cannon and her ability to heal large chunks of her health with Diarahan, this doesn't mean much.

 Gameplay and Story Segregation: Story-wise, she is one of the most powerful characters in the entire world.
 But to maintain competitive balance, she's equal to every other character during actual gameplay.

 Glass Cannon: Elizabeth has tools for dealing with any situation at any time: fast normals with multi-hitting properties for close to medium range, nigh-overpowered projectiles and traps for long range zoning games, deadly setups if one can utilize her One-Hit Kill supers in just the right way and a super throw that can be buffed in 2 ways with a specific attack from Thanatos to chop off 60-84% of her opponent's lifebar depending on the character, even more than Kanji can with his own super throw.
-She also has the lowest stamina in the game, at 7500 HP.
+She also has limited defensive capabilities and the lowest stamina in the game, at 7500 HP (8000 in Ultimax).
 That's lower than Yosuke, Naoto, and Yukiko.

-One-Hit Kill: Her Mahamaon and Mamudoon attacks, which are fixed traps that activate 10 seconds after being cast, and Megidolaon, which she'll use if hit 3 times by her opponent during the short activation window, but the counter carries over to multiple uses if she has the SP to use it again in the same round.
+One-Hit Kill: Her Mahamaon and Mamudoon attacks, which are fixed traps that activate 10 seconds after being cast, and Megidolaon, which she'll use if hit 3 times by her opponent during the short activation window, but the amount of hits absorbed by the counter carries over to additional uses if she has the SP to use it again in the same round.

 Portal Door: Travels across time and space (and even non-tangible environments) through portals that open and close like elevator doors.